reactivego/rx/README.md

 semantics:

 Observables can be hot or cold.
 A hot observable will try to emit values even when nobody is subscribed.
-As long as there are no subscribers the values of a hot observable are lost.
+Values emitted during that period will be lost.
 The position of a mouse pointer or the current time are examples of hot observables.

-A cold observable will only start emitting values when somebody subscribes.
+A cold observable will only start emitting values after somebody subscribes.
 The contents of a file or a database are examples of cold observables.

 An observable can complete normally or with an error, it uses subscriptions